emircanbadur571/Battleship-Game-C/README.md

 ## English Description

 This project is a C implementation of the classic Battleship game, developed as an assignment for the CSE102 Computer Programming course.
-The game features a $10 \\times 10$ grid where the user attempts to sink randomly placed ships by firing shots at specific coordinates.
+The game features a 10x10 grid where the user attempts to sink randomly placed ships by firing shots at specific coordinates.
 The game continues until all ships are sunk.

 ### Features